-Charges of misconduct and grounds for transfer to and from incapacity status shall be established by the standard of clear and convincing evidence.
-The burden of proof in proceedings seeking transfer from incapacity status is on the prosecuting attorney.
-In all other proceedings, the burden of proof is on the Director.
+- Charges of misconduct shall be established by the standard of clear and convincing evidence.
+The burden of proof is on the Director or the attorney representing the Investigative Panel. - B. Incapacity.
+Grounds for transfer to and from incapacity status shall be established by the standard of clear and convincing evidence.
+The burden of proof in proceedings seeking transfer from incapacity - status is on the prosecuting attorney.
+See Rule 5.1.